 And now we come to the confusing tale of the misadventures of the 1982 anime film in the west…and I was on the frontlines of this one.
 Anime being exported to the west has been an uneven process that begun in 1963 with Fred Ladd importing Astro Boy to the western airwaves, thus began the 1st Wave of Anime.
 During the 2nd Wave, (from the mid-1970’s-1990’s), the American market grew hungry for programming for children and they turned to vast buffet of the Japanese animation (called “Japanimation” during these times) that seemingly was just needing translation and boom!...it was ready for syndication.
 However, it was more complex than that and there was the matter of the OVA titles.
 Some western companies took on the film for the LaserDisc and VHS specialty market.
 Some titles that were associated with an known property, like Space Cruiser Yamato and Macross had an easier time with sales.
 Some had to rely on a known character or buzz…like Akira and Ghost in the Shell.
 For our favorite space pirate here, he was known to some in the west via a limited TV airing of the 1978 Space Pirate Captain Harlock TV series during the 1980’s.
 For example, I found an old scan of a July 05-11, 1988 TV Guide from the San Francisco area that Captain Harlock Space Pirate was airing every weekday morning at 8am on Channel 36 KTVU.
 Some would see the character in the various Galaxy Express 999 works that were imported.

 With the rise in popularity of anime in the 1980’s, publications like Starlog and FanFare would write stories about anime titles along with the back-pages being filled with sellers of Japanese model kits, toys, and anime on VHS and LD.
 Over the course of two issues, Starlog Magazine would write very interesting early article on anime in the April & May of 1986 issues.
 These were the wild west days of anime-in-the-west and unlike today with quality anime available at the click of a button, it was expensive, exciting, difficult, uneven in quality, and may or may not be in English.
 For me, I learned of Captain Harlock from the back section of ROBOTECH ART 1, published by Starblaze Graphics in 1986 (I bought one back in 1986 and still own it to this day!) that discussed the history of anime.
 There were several images of Harlock in all of his pirate glory and to me, that had barely seen Harlock, the mere image of him was enough to forge me as a fan.
 In the USA, Captain Harlock Space Pirate TV show was being aired in limited markets and our old friends Harmony Gold were involved in ramming two Harlock shows together: Captain Harlock and Queen Millennia to fulfill the required 65-epsiode quota for syndication under the title: “Captain Harlock and the Queen of a Thousand Years”.
 This ran in limited markets in 1985-1986, around the same time as ROBOTECH, and was nowhere near as successful as the juggernaut that ROBOTECH was.
 During this time-period, OVA were brought over to American shores, dubbed to various degrees, repackaged, and shipped out.
 This is what happed to AOMY in 1987 due to Tokyo-based American importer of anime to the west, Frontier Enterprises.
 Founded by William Ross in 1964, it was one of the earliest companies’ setup for importing Japanese media titles to the American market.
-They imported and dubbed some of the Godzilla movies, Lupin the 3rd, and Arcadia of my Youth
+They imported and dubbed some of the Godzilla movies, Lupin the 3rd, and Arcadia of my Youth.

 Many of the titles exported to the West by Frontier Enterprises that were Japanese animation titles were released by Celebrity Home Entertainment under their “Just for Kids” label.
 They also released American cartoon productions on VHS like Ghostbusters, Lazer Tag, Bravestarr, and the G.I.
 Joe animated movie.
 It was the CHE: Just for Kids label that would surgically alter AOMY into “Vengeance of the Space Pirate and Macross: Do You Remember Love into “ Clash of the Bionoids”.
 Vengeance of the Space Pirate is a 1987 dubbed copy of the 1982 AOMY with about 30-40 minutes cut out for length and violence, clocking in at 101 minutes.
 Most notably is the death of Zoll, the abuse of women, and the opening with Phantom F. Harlock’s flight over the Owen Stanley Mountains.
 What set CHE’s Vengeance of the Space Pirate VHS tape apart back in 1987 was that it sold for less than most anime VHS titles.
 Mine was $9.99 at Suncoast verse the normal $19.99 to $29.99 for most OVAs/films back in the day.
 In addition, this title could be rented from BlockBusters…which is how I discovered it back in 1992.
 I rented Vengeance of the Space Pirate from the Ponca City BlockBuster (formerly at 2129 N 14th St, which is now a PetSense Store) one dateless weekend in 1992.
 I rented because I recognized Captain Harlock and ignored the kiddy packaging.
 I was deeply impressed by the title and would later buy from the SunCoast in Wichita.